Writing style tutor

 Create a project on the platform by clicking New project, and navigate to the Datasets view.

-Click New dataset and upload the Most_downloaded_public_domain_books_20191114.csv (or your own preprocessed dataset, if you made one).
+Click Choose files and pick the Most_downloaded_public_domain_books_20191114.csv file (or your own preprocessed dataset, if you made one).

-Click Next, then Done, to close the dataset dialog.
+Click Done when the upload has finished, to close the dataset dialog.

-Select the sentence feature, click the spanner and make sure the Encoding is Text.
+Check the sentence feature and make sure the Encoding is Text.

 Create a validation subset